farhiongit/message-in-the-bottle/README.md

   bottle_create_*TYPE*(capacity)
 ```

-At creattion of a bottle, the instance of the bottle is tied to its set of functions depending of its type `TYPE` with something loke:
+At creation of a bottle, the instance of the bottle is tied to its set of functions depending of its type `TYPE` with something like:

 ```c
   const struct